godsebbe/easyDiscordBotJS/README.md

-# A Simple Discord Bot With Only Has A Ping Command!
+# A Simple Discord JS Bot With Only Has A Ping Command!

 ### Everything Required